pabbisettyrevanth/Facial-emotion-recognition/README.md

 # Facial-emotion-recognition
 The main objective of this project is to determine the facial expressions of different images of people.
+The image will be classified based on the given parameters such as  Happy, sad, disgust, angry etc. By using Deep Learning models I have predicted the different emotions with the best possible accuracy by using CNN and VGG16 models respectivley.
+Here we used CNN and VGG16 models because these models are used for Object detection and Image classification purpose .